 You can also telephone us to register and make an appointment on 0345 90 90 999.

-We'll put your name, address and date of birth on the blood donor database, and send you a welcome pack.
+We'll put your name, address and date of birth on the blood donor database.

 If you give blood in your community, we'll invite you to your next local blood donor session.
 After that we'll get in touch when we're in your area.